If you want to actually make money with your blog, it’s easier to copy what works than try to blaze a trail alone.

 Regardless of how much your coaching or consulting fee is, at the end of the day it’s still trading time for dollars.

-I include it as a strategy here though because it would be a great way to make additional income as a big ticket purchase for people who want more help or want to work closely with you.
+I include it here as a strategy though because it would be a great way to make additional income for people who want more help or want to work closely with you.

 Step 3: Start Making Money with Your Blog